Kinney Drugs Opens Its 12th Location In 1959 At Seaway Plaza

 Mr. Kinney was employed for a time by the Dewey & Perrin drug store as a clerk.
 Walter R. Perrin, former employee of the H. D. Thatcher & Company, drug store in Potsdam, came to Gouverneur in 1889 and with A. W. Dewey bought the store known as the Whitney Drug Store.
 The late Mr. Perrin bought out the Dewey Interest in 1896 and continued operation of the store until selling to Mead Brothers in 1902.

-There is some discrepancies with these last bit of information, the Gouverneur Museum stating that Kinney took over the business in 1902 from an ailing A. W. Dewey.
-A search of articles showed Dewey still holding a business in Gouverneur c.1902, but also confirmed the Mead brothers, Charles and Fred from Canton, also had a drugstore.
+There are some discrepancies with this last bit of information, the Gouverneur Museum stating that Kinney took over the business in 1902 from an ailing A. W. Dewey.
+A search of articles showed Dewey still holding a business in Gouverneur c.1902 but also confirmed the Mead brothers, Charles and Fred from Canton, also had a drugstore.
 A 1902 article confirms that the brothers purchased the drug stock of Walter Perrin in Gouverneur in 1902 for $22,000 and would be relocating there soon after having sold their business in Canton the prior year.

-Yet another article from 1903, from Gouverneur’s Northern Tribune, stated in February of 1903 that “You will find Bert (sic) Kinney at Draper’s drug store where he will be pleased to see all his old friends.”
-At it turns out, the Watertown Daily Times would note that September A. W. Dewey sold his drug store to Bert Kinney who was “at present a clerk in the Draper store” and, as noted, Dewey was retiring on account of health.
+Yet another article from 1903, from Gouverneur’s Northern Tribune, stated in February of 1903, “You will find Bert (sic) Kinney at Draper’s drug store where he will be pleased to see all his old friends.”
+As it turns out, the Watertown Daily Times would note that September A. W. Dewey sold his drug store to Bert Kinney, who was “at present a clerk in the Draper store,” as noted, Dewey was retiring on account of health.
 In the end, it’s not certain how, if at all, the Mead brothers factored in, or the likelihood of a 17-year-old purchasing a business in 1890.

-The new Kinney Drugs would join W. T. Grants at the new shopping plaza which added Acme grocery store within a few months with P & C joining them the same day (for those who may not recall, Acme was located for many years into at least the late 70s at the left end of the plaza where Grand Union recently took over Tops location and P&C was originally on the far right.)
-Crosby’s Super Duper would eventually take over the Acme location, then upon vacating it, P&C moved from its original location to where it had been for many years until Tops took over leaving the plaza with one grocery store.
+The new Kinney Drugs would join W. T. Grants at the new shopping plaza, which added the Acme grocery store within a few months, with P & C joining them the same day (for those who may not recall, Acme was located for many years into at least the late 70s at the left end of the plaza where Grand Union recently took over Tops location and P&C was originally on the far right.)
+Crosby’s Super Duper would eventually take over the Acme location, then upon vacating it, P&C moved from its original location to where it had been for many years until Tops took over, leaving the plaza with one grocery store.

 At the time, Kinney Drugs would partake in the popular luncheonette concept found in the likes of Woolworth and Newberry’s.
-The lunch counter would offer up daily specials like a pizzaburger sandwich for 45¢, corned beef, ham sandwich and cheeseburgers.
-If you had a craving for desserts, there was ice cream, “double rich” milkshakes, ice cream sodas and hot fudge sundaes, too.
+The lunch counter would offer up daily specials like a pizzaburger sandwich for 45¢, corned beef, ham sandwich, and cheeseburgers.
+If you had a craving for desserts, there was ice cream, “double rich” milkshakes, ice cream sodas, and hot fudge sundaes.

-Burt O. Kinney would pass away at the age of 92 in July 1966 from complications due to pneumonia.
+Burt O. Kinney passed away at the age of 92 in July 1966 from complications due to pneumonia.
 That year, Kinney Drugs had a total of 15 stores open.
-Prior to this death, Burt served as President of the company until 1960 when his son Harold took over duties with his father in semi-retirement and working in the original store every day up until just a few months before his death.
+Before this death, Burt served as President of the company until 1960, when his son Harold took over duties with his father in semi-retirement and worked in the original store every day until just a few months before his death.
 Mr. Kinney, during those last six years, was also chairman of the board of directors, a position Harold would undertake shortly after his father’s death.